-- The premium will be provided for new investments (that must be capitalised) in fixed tangible and intangible assets subject to depreciation/amortization in relation to companies at Austrian locations, and for which the subsidy can be applied between 1 September 2020 and 28 February 2021.
+- The premium will be provided for new investments (that must be capitalised) in fixed tangible and intangible assets subject to depreciation/amortization in relation to companies at Austrian locations, for which the subsidy can be applied for between 1 September 2020 and 28 February 2021.

 - The following investments are excluded from the premium:

 - Investments with a negative impact on the environment: Investments in the construction or expansion of fixed assets for the promotion, transportation or storage of non-renewable energy sources, as well as the construction of fixed assets that make direct use of non-renewable energy sources, unless the investment is aimed at substantially reducing greenhouse gas emissions

 - Investments for which initial measures commenced before 1 August 2020 or after 28 February 2021